cloudmesh/technologies/chapters/tech/kyoto-cabinet.md

-Kyoto Cabinet is a library of routines for managing a database which is a simple data file containing records [@www-KyotoCabinet].
+Kyoto Cabinet is a library of routines for managing a database which is a simple data file containing records [@www-kyotocabinet].
 Each record in the database is a pair of a key and a value.
 Every key and value is serial bytes with variable length.
 Both binary data and character string can be used as a key and a value.
 Each key must be